-1. Are employees obliged to disclose

-themselves as a "risk-factor" to

-the employer?

-- Under Luxembourg law, there is no legal obligation on the part of employees to disclose themselves as a "risk-factor" (possible exposure to the virus or suspicious symptoms) to their employer. - However, since the Labor Code requires employees to take care of their safety and health, as well as that of the other persons who are affected by their actions or omissions at work, and on the basis of the obligations of loyalty and good faith that must govern all employment relationships, employees could reasonably be considered obliged to disclose themselves as a "risk-factor". - The employer should be entitled to receive such relevant information in order to take all the necessary preventive measures. - 2.
-Can the employer demand employees to disclose themselves as being a "risk-factor"? - Employers have a general obligation to guarantee the health and safety of their employees at the workplace.
+- Are employees obliged to disclose themselves as a "risk-factor" to the employer?
+(Employees may be a risk factor because they have symptoms of COVID-19, have been in contact with a confirmed case. or because they have visited a high risk area) - Under Luxembourg law, there is no legal obligation on the part of employees to disclose themselves as a "risk-factor" (possible exposure to the virus or suspicious symptoms) to their employer. - However, since the Labor Code requires employees to take care of their safety and health, as well as that of the other persons who are affected by their actions or omissions at work, and on the basis of the obligations of lovalty and good faith that must govern all employment relationships, employees could reasonably be considered obliged to disclose themselves as a "riskfactor" - The employer should be entitled to receive such relevant information in order to take all the necessary preventive measures. - Employees may be a "risk factor" if : - they have symptoms of COVID-19 but whose infection is not confirmed, or - they have been in contact with a confirmed case or live in the same household as a person who is confirmed to be infected, or - they have visited a high risk area - Can the employer demand employees to disclose themselves as being a "risk-factor"? - Employers have a general obligation to guarantee the health and safety of their employees at the workplace.
 Therefore, it is recommended that they invite employees to disclose any relevant information in order to take preventive measures to protect all employees' health.
-A clear definition of "risk-factor" should be communicated to the employees. - Can the employer issue an instruction (or a policy) requiring employees to report co-workers with flu symptoms (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness) to the employer? - For privacy and data protection reasons, it would not be recommended. - However, given the circumstances and the general obligation to protect employees' health and safety, employees could be invited to raise, in a discreet manner, any health and safety concerns they may have in the workplace.
-Employers must only collect strictly necessary medical information and limit the access to the reported data. - 4.
-Can employees refuse to come to work? - In principle, no. Employees can only refuse to come to work in case of serious, immediate and unavoidable danger.
+A clear definition of "risk-factor" should be communicated to the employees. - Can the employer issue an instruction (or a policy) requiring employees to report co-workers with symptoms of COVID-19 (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness) to the employer? - For privacy and data protection reasons, it would not be recommended. - However, given the circumstances and the general obligation to protect employees' health and safety, employees could be invited to raise, in a discreet manner, any health and safety concerns they may have in the workplace.
+Employers must only collect strictly necessary medical information and limit the access to the reported data. - Can employees refuse to come to work? - In principle, no. Employees can only refuse to come to work in case of serious, immediate and unavoidable danger.
 They have the right to leave their work station or a danger zone in the event of serious danger, without suffering any prejudice if the employer has not taken all the required preventive measures and given the appropriate instructions. - 5.
 Can employees refuse to attend meetings or to travel? - Before asking employees to travel, it is recommended that all employers check with official sources (e.g. the website of the Ministry of Foreign Affairs or the health authorities of the countries concerned and Luxembourg, but also official sources such as the World Health Organisation) to see if there is an official recommendation not to travel to the specific country/region.
-Employers have to inform employees of the result of these checks. - The Luxembourg Ministry of Foreign and European Affairs advises against all non-essential travels to other countries.
+Employers have to inform employees of the result of these checks.